-- A poll finds more than one in nine (13%) adults in Scotland feeling hopeless about their financial situation, four in ten (40%) feeling anxious and one-third (33%) feeling stressed in the past month.
+- A poll finds one in ten (10%) of UK adults feeling hopeless about financial circumstances, more than one-third (34%) feeling anxious, and almost three in ten (29%) feeling stressed in the past month.

-- The Foundation calls for UK Government action on supporting people at higher risk and preventing mental health problems ahead of the Autumn Statement.
+- The Mental Health Foundation asks for government action on supporting people at higher risk and preventing mental health problems ahead of the Autumn Statement.

-Ahead of the Chancellor’s autumn statement, the Mental Health Foundation Scotland warns action needs to be taken to prevent a significant rise in mental health problems without adequate support, as large numbers of people report being anxious, hopeless or stressed due to their finances.
+Ahead of the Chancellor’s autumn statement, the Foundation warns that action needs to be taken to prevent a significant rise in mental health problems across the UK, as large numbers of people report feeling anxious, hopeless or stressed due to their financial circumstances.

-The survey of 1000 adults living in Scotland aged 18 and over, conducted by Opinium between 7 to 14 November 2022, found that 33% of adults experienced stress, 40% experienced anxiety and 13% said they felt hopeless due to financial worries over the previous month.
+The survey of 3000 adults aged 18 and over, conducted by Opinium between 7 to 14 November 2022, found that 29% of adults experienced stress, 34% experienced anxiety and 10% said they felt hopeless because of financial worries during the previous month.

-When thinking about the next few months, many adults in Scotland are concerned about not being able to maintain their standard of living (75%), heat their home (70%) or pay general monthly household bills (65%).
-Significantly, more than half (52%) of adults in Scotland were at least a little worried about being able to afford food over the next few months, rising to 69% of those aged 18 to 34.
+When thinking about the next few months, UK adults are most concerned about not being able to maintain their standard of living (71%), heat their home (66%) or pay general monthly household bills (61%).
+Significantly, half (50%) of UK adults were at least a little worried about being able to afford food over the next few months, rising to 67% of younger adults aged 18 to 34.

 Evidence has repeatedly shown that financial strain and poverty are key contributors to mental health problems.
 The Foundation warns that the number of people experiencing poor mental health will likely increase rapidly as more people struggle to make ends meet.